Ingan121/FSUntether/README.md

 * FSUntetherGUI is WIP
 * iDownload is sandboxed, and unfortunately the sandbox entitlements seem to be ignored in app extensions.
 But I think this is enough for a kernel exploit to run.

+## How does this work
+* `TestFlightServiceExtension` automatically starts on boot, even before first unlock.
+Thats all `¯\_(ツ)_/¯`
+* How did I found this?
+Just ran sysdiagnose BFU and found this was the only process in `/var` that is started before first unlock.
+* Getting arbitrary code execution was a bit hard though.
+Directly replacing `TestFlightServiceExtension` with permasigned binaries didn't seem to work, so I had to modify the library it loads.
 ## Credits
 [@LinusHenze](https://github.com/LinusHenze) for iDownload from Fugu14 and the CoreTrust exploit<br>
 [@opa334](https://github.com/opa334) for TrollStore